 Ernest Neal, in Natural History of Badgers, reported that individuals he was photographing could hear the recharge whine of his camera flash from some six metres (20 ft.) away.
 Similarly, while trying to film badgers with Professor Humphrey Hewer in 1954, Neal wrote that they could hear the vibration of the camera’s motor mechanism, despite their attempts to soundproof the housing, and only seemed to ignore it during heavy rain, which presumably masked or attenuated the noise of the camera.
 That said, the pair had no issues filming badgers at Camberley in 1953 on Coronation night with fireworks being let off all over the place, albeit none closer than 100m (330 ft.).

 The observation that the firework display was some way away from the sett is likely to be an important factor in the response.
 Indeed, Neal suggested badgers get used to background noise, particularly at distance.
 He also recounted observations from Brigadier Fryer, who spent time watching a sett on MoD land, noting how the badgers paid little attention to distant night manoeuvres, including blank fire and thunder flashes.
-They stopped and listened, but didn’t retreat into the sett, while a slight sudden noise near the sett would alarm them.
+They stopped and listened, but didn't retreat into the sett, while a slight sudden noise near the sett would alarm them.
+Badgers also seem to take little notice of thunder and lightning, even at close range that's loud enough to hear clearly on a trailcamera.
 There is, however, some conflicting evidence in the literature as to the impact of background noise on badgers.

 Alongside insouciance towards firework displays and night manoeuvres, Neal mentioned badgers that dug a sett into a railway embankment below the London-Hastings line, apparently ignoring the noise of trains passing overhead, while A.D.
 Mennear watched badgers at a sett on the flight path into London Heathrow, seemingly oblivious to the air traffic.
 More recently, by contrast, Roseanna Agnew at the Royal Veterinary College and colleagues found cortisol levels in the hair of badgers living within a kilometre (0.6 miles) of wind turbines to be 264% higher than those living more than 10 km (6 miles) away, which they interpreted as the badgers being physiologically chronically stressed by the turbines.
 In their paper to the Journal of Wildlife Diseases in 2016, the authors suggest one explanation for this is that the badgers are disturbed by the noise and/or vibrations (infrasound) generated by these units, as humans are known to be.